 Note: Animals are NOT permitted anywhere at the circuit (we got a special exemption for Fong :-) so please don't bring fido along.

 Hopefully Jack will again be persuaded to confuse everyone by wearing a hi-vis jacket over the top of his cammo-gear and snap loads of wonderful piccies of everyone's exploits.

-As in previous years, Off-Track HQ will be based at the Kings Head and/or the Masons Arms in the centre of Louth - you'll be able to get your bike scrutineered at the Kings Head on the Wednesday and Thursday evenings (please do this if at all possible - it'll save a lot of time in the morning).
+As in previous years, Off-Track HQ will be based at the Kings Head in the centre of Louth - you'll probably be able to get your bike scrutineered there on the Wednesday and Thursday evenings (please do this if at all possible - it'll save a lot of time in the morning).
 There'll also be a considerable amount of beer disposal and bragging going on, so if you're staying in Louth I'd suggest you walk on over and join the party - just take it easy with the booze if you're riding the next day.

 One Important Note: No open Fires are allowed (yes in theory this includes barbequeue's although attitudes seem to have been relaxed about this).
 Anyway... the rule is 'no open fires'; Cadwell had some very bad experiences with the PB Frenzy a few years back and have banned all fires in the paddock outright.
 Please honour this - it would be a shame to lose the opportunity of camping in future years.

 So, I'd suggest that you travel up on the Wednesday afternoon and partake of the track-walkabout in the company of experienced Cadwellians; which will happen at 18.00 (or as soon as any on-track activity ends) on the Wednesday Evening.